openshift/runbooks/alerts/cluster-monitoring-operator/ThanosRuleQueueIsDroppingAlerts.md

 ## Meaning

+The `ThanosRuleQueueIsDroppingAlerts` alert triggers when the Thanos Ruler queue is found to be dropping alerting events.

-The [Thanos Ruler][1] is deployed when user workload monitoring is enabled.
-It allows alerting rules deployed as part of user workload monitoring to query both the the Prometheus instance responsible for cluster components as well the user workload Prometheus instance.
-This alert is triggered when the Thanos Ruler queue is found to be dropping alerting events.
+The Thanos Ruler component is deployed only when user-defined monitoring is enabled.
+The component enables alerting rules to be deployed as part of user-defined monitoring.
+These rules can query the Prometheus instance responsible for core cluster components and also the Prometheus instance used for user-defined monitoring.

 ## Impact

-Alerts for user workloads may not be delivered.
+Alerts for user workloads might not be delivered.

 ## Diagnosis

-Check the logs for the Thanos Rules pods:
+Review the logs for the Thanos Ruler pods:

 ```console
 $ oc -n openshift-user-workload-monitoring logs -l 'thanos-ruler=user-workload'